Feelings of hopelessness…

 You will fight yourself more than ever.

 - How do you gauge success?

 - Is it perfect?

-That’s what it really was.
+That’s what it really is.

 Asking for a sale is a whole different ball game from asking someone to subscribe to your email list or free email course.
-It’s a lot harder then pitching a podcast or guest post.
+It’s a lot harder than pitching a podcast or guest post.

 It’s easy to spiral down to stress point, but you need to remember that this happens to the best of us.

 Whether your product does well or it doesn’t, it’s important to remember that this will not be your last info product.

 And because you have invested so much of your time and energy into it, your product becomes an extension of you.

 But the further you put yourself from your product, the more objective you’ll be when it comes to analyzing what worked and what didn’t.